DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 # Review

-Next step is to review the utilization by using either of the following two views
+Next step is to review the utilization.
-- **Security insights by user**
-- **Security insights by license**
-These views are available by navigating to **System administration > Insights for user access and security**

-The number of privileges for each license type is displayed on the user and role level.

 Example actions that could be taken after review:
 - Where the user hasn't accessed any of the menu items in the specific role, it could be possible to remove the role from the user.
-- Where the user only accessed "lower" licensed menu items in the role, it could be possible to assign the applicable privileges to a different/new duty and add those to a different/new role which will result in a "lower" license for the user.
+- Where the user only accessed "lower" priority licensed menu items in the role, it could be possible to assign the applicable privileges to a different/new duty and add those to a different/new role which will result in a "lower" license for the user.

 After modifying security configuration, rerun the following to update the values on the form:
+- Build license information
 - Fetch interaction data from application Insights
 - Calculate utilization rates

+### Key attributes

+The page is split into:
+- **Security groups** - Section on left, which are populated by **Initiate user security groups**.
+All enabled users are split within these groups.
+- **Users** - Enabled users per security group
+- **User roles** - Displays user roles for the selected user
+- **Duties for selected user roles** - Displays all duties for the selected user role
+- **Privileges for selected user roles** - Displays all privileges for the selected user role.
+These privileges could be via a duty or directly on the role.
+- **Menu items for selected privilege** - Displays the menu items for the selected privilege and the section is split into:
+   - Not accessed in fetch period - On left the menu items not accessed by the user
+   - Accessed in fetch period - On the right menu items accessed by the user
+- **Minimum required license** - Indicates the lowest priority license that can write access to this menu item, for example 'Operations - Activity'.
+Thus if this is the only 'Finance' accessed menu item by the user, they could be moved to a different role that excludes the other Finance menu items, and only include 'Operations - Activity' menu items which could reduce their required license from 'Finance' to 'Operations - Activity'.
+Blank values would be the 'Not required' / Read records in 'License usage summary'.
+This field is available on menu items for selected privilege FastTab.
+- **Active user license** - Indicates the lowest priority user license that can write access to this menu item.
+For example, the user requires SCM and Finance license, if the menu item can be write accessed by the lower priority license 'Finance', this field would be 'Finance' for this user.
+This license type is also where the count would be included, see below.
+- **Securable object entitled count** - The number of menu items / securable objects for each license type is displayed on the user, role, duty and privilege level.
+The page only shows the license count applicable to the user's required license types, but also indicates what would be the minimum license for the menu item.
+Where a user requires multiple license types, the page spreads the license count to the lowest priority applicable license.
+For example if the user needs SCM and Finance licenses, the count will only be included in the lowest priority license applicable for that securable object (menu item) and user.
+Thus if it could be accessed by SCM and Finance, only Finance count will include this menu item for this user.
+This makes it simpler to see if a license type is unused based on actual user access.

-#### Interaction type
+### Interaction type
 **Interaction type** provides additional information on the accessed menu items.
 For example if the user only viewed Finance license type menu items, they could possibly be switched to a Team member / Activity license type role for the menu items.
 [Setup](Parameters.md#4--monitoring-and-telemetry-parameters)

 - **Viewed** - Only opened the form vs.
 - **Edited** - Modified / created records

-#### Buttons
+### Buttons

 The following buttons are available on the views:
 - **Assign privilege to duty** - Security configuration is opended for the selected privilege with the ability to assign to multiple duties